Skip to main content

 3. Keep a routine.

 Just like kids, adults sleep better when they have a bedtime routine.
+Stick to a regular sleep schedule.
+Aim to go to bed and wake up at the same time, during the week and on weekends.
 Doing the same thing before bed each night can help prepare your body for rest and condition your brain for sleep.
 Stick to activities that promote relaxation, such as gentle stretching, writing in a journal, reading or meditation.

 4. Manage stress.

-How you handle stress can play a significant role in your ability to fall and stay asleep.
-While stress isn't all bad, when it turns into worry or anxiety, it can disrupt your sleep.
-If your busy mind is keeping you up at night, try practicing stress management techniques before you go to bed.
-Experiment with aromatherapy, deep breathing, keeping a gratitude journal or meditation.
+How you handle stress can significantly affect your ability to fall and stay asleep.
+While stress isn't all bad, it can disrupt your sleep when it turns into worry or anxiety.
+If your busy mind keeps you up at night, try practicing stress management techniques bedtime.
+Listening, but not watching, sleep talk-down meditations can help clear your mind.
+Experiment with aromatherapy, deep breathing, keeping a gratitude journal or other meditation.

 5. Get out of bed.

-If you find yourself lying in bed stressing about your inability to sleep, get out of bed and do something that will promote relaxation.
+If you lie in bed stressing about your inability to sleep, get out of bed and do something that will promote relaxation.
 This might be reading an uninteresting book, practicing a relaxation technique or focusing on your breath.
-When you begin to feel drowsy, head back to bed.
+When you begin to feel sleepy, head back to bed.
+Avoid spending time in bed frustrated about sleep.

 Make sleep a priority.
 Even if you're already sleeping soundly, these tips can help.